 How to identify strings that can be treated as numbers in PostgreSQL?

-In PostgreSQL, you can use the isnumeric function to identify strings that can be treated as numbers.
+In PostgreSQL, you can apply the isnumeric function to identify strings that PostgreSQL can treat as numbers.
 The isnumeric function returns TRUE if all characters in the string are numeric, and FALSE otherwise.

 Here is an example of how to use the isnumeric function in PostgreSQL: